The Montgomery County Airpark Should Be Shut Down Immediately

 My personal opinion is that only professional pilots, those who fly planes on a regular basis for a living, should be permitted to fly and land so close to our homes and schools in Montgomery County.
 I just don't think that CEOs, doctors, lawyers, or anyone else should be flying planes over our homes and schools as a hobby.
 I have personally lost a friend who took up flying as a hobby (he left behind a beautiful wife and child).
 The Washington Post reported this morning that Most planes that crash are small and private, like the twin-engine Embraer EMB-500 Phenom 100 that crashed into a suburban Maryland home on Monday morning, killing six people in Gaithersburg.
 The NTSB says that 1,550 people died in smaller plane (aka General Aviation) crashes in 2011 (that is most recent statistic).

 Those who choose to fly planes as a hobby are putting themselves and innocent people on the ground at risk.
-In addition to yesterdays terrible tragedy here are some others you may know of who died on small airplanes: John F. Kennedy Jr., Stevie Ray Vaughan, John Denver, Ritchie Valens, Buddy Holly, Jiles the Big Bopper Richardson, Democratic Sen. Paul Wellstone of Minnesota, golfer Payne Stewart and Lewis Katz, a former owner of the NBA's New Jersey Nets and the NHL's New Jersey Devils, who died this summer.
+In addition to yesterdays terrible tragedy here are some others you may know of who died on small airplanes: John F. Kennedy Jr., Stevie Ray Vaughan, John Denver, Ritchie Valens, Buddy Holly, Jiles Perry Richardson Jr - aka - the Big Bopper, Democratic Sen. Paul Wellstone of Minnesota, golfer Payne Stewart and Lewis Katz, a former owner of the NBA's New Jersey Nets and the NHL's New Jersey Devils, who died this summer.